decent-labs/technical-assessment/README.md

   * CRUD To Do functionality
   * Build with NodeJS, Golang, or other server-side language of your choice
 * Frontend
-  * Client side Javascript frontend which interacts with API
+  * Client side React frontend which interacts with API
   * A "clean" design
     * Looking for functionality over form, but if you can slap a good design on this, that's great :)
     * At the very least, use an existing layout system (Bootstrap, Material, Foundation, etc) to make it not-totally-ugly.